Year of Consecrated Life: News items about consecrated men & women

 On Wednesday 17th June 2015 there will be a meeting of the Religious of the Diocese led by Sr Jane Livesy C.J (Superior General of the Congregation of Jesus) at Downside Abbey.

-A day for religious entitled 'Celebrating Religious Life' will be led by the Right Reverand Malcom McMahon, Archbishop of Liverpool, on Saturday 31st January 2015 at the Niland Conference Centre, Bushey Heath.
+A day entitled 'Keep Watch!
+Consecrated Life Matters' will be led by the Right Reverand Malcom McMahon, Archbishop of Liverpool, on Saturday 31st January 2015 at the Niland Conference Centre, Bushey Heath.
+It is possible to book for either the morning or the afternoon session.
 Click here for more information

 - LANCASTER DIOCESE